eggpi/xmms2-ipod-syncer/README.md

 copies all songs from The Beatles, except for those in Revolver, to the iPod.

+This client also supports Voiceover, that mildly cool feature in the iPod Shuffle 3G where a synthesized voice speaks the metadata of a track, mainly to compensate for the lack of a screen in the device's body.

+The Voiceover tracks are automatically created when you sync music to your iPod.

 This client uses the GNU GPL license.

 ## why?